geodal-CF/todo_app/README.md

 python manage.py migrate
 ```

-5. Create a superuser to access the Django admin panel (optional)
+5. Create a superuser to access the Django admin panel.
+(You can also create some test users through the panel)

 ```
 python manage.py createsuperuser